List of awards and nominations received by Angela Lansbury

-The following is a list of awards and nominations received by Dame Angela Lansbury.

-Dame Angela Lansbury (October 16, 1925 – October 11, 2022) was a British-American actress known for her extensive work on stage and screen.
-Lansbury has received numerous accolades including an Academy Honorary Award, six Golden Globe Awards, a Laurence Olivier Award, and five Tony Awards as well as nominations for a BAFTA Award, 18 Primetime Emmy Awards, a Grammy Award, and a Screen Actors Guild Award.
+Dame Angela Lansbury was a British-American actress known for her extensive work on stage and screen.
+Lansbury received numerous accolades including an Academy Honorary Award, six Golden Globe Awards, a Laurence Olivier Award, and five Tony Awards as well as nominations for a BAFTA Award, 18 Primetime Emmy Awards, a Grammy Award, and a Screen Actors Guild Award.
 She is one of few performers who have received nominations for all EGOT awards — Emmy, Grammy, Academy Award (Oscar), and Tony Awards.

 Lansbury started her career in film earning three Academy Award nominations for Best Supporting Actress for her performances as a maid in Gaslight (1944), a tavern singer in The Picture of Dorian Gray (1945), and a sinister mother in The Manchurian Candidate (1962).
 She received an Honorary Academy Award for her lifetime achievement in film in 2013.
 She also earned two Golden Globe Awards for The Picture of Dorian Gray, and The Manchurian Candidate.
 She earned a Grammy Award nomination for Album of the Year for Beauty and the Beast (1991).

 Lansbury, an icon in musical theatre, won five competitive Tony Award: four for Best Actress in a Musical (current record for this category) for playing the title role in Mame (1966), Countess Aurelia in Dear World (1969), Mama Rose in Gypsy (1975), and Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street (1979), and one for Best Featured Actress in a Play for playing Madame Arcati in Blithe Spirit (2009).
 She was Tony-nominated for her roles in Deuce (2007), and A Little Night Music (2010).
 She also earned a Laurence Olivier Award, three Drama Desk Awards, and two Outer Critics Circle Awards.